-School uniform is worn by all students in Years 7 – 11, in accordance with the information shown in the uniform leaflet (link below).
+School uniform is worn by all students in Years 7 to 11.
+For full details please read the 2021/22 uniform guidelines.

-- TIES & HOUSE COLOURS: We place a high value on 'belonging' to a House and this plays a key role in school competitions and fund raising activities in school.
-Each House is represented by a colour and each student wears a school tie with their house colour running as a stripe through it.
-The school will allocate your child a house and notify you of this in advance of joining; please purchase the corresponding tie.
+Ties and House colours: We place a high value on 'belonging' to a House and this plays a key role in school competitions and fundraising activities in school.
+Each House is represented by a colour and each student wears a school tie with their House colour running as a stripe through it.
+The school will allocate your child a House and notify you of this in advance of joining - please purchase the corresponding tie.

-- MAKE-UP: Make-up is not allowed in KS3.
-Subtle make up and nail varnish are allowed to be worn by Key Stage 4 and 5 students only.
-If make-up is obvious then students are to be asked to remove it before they can attend lessons.
+Make-up: Make-up is not allowed in Key Stage 3.
+Subtle make-up and nail varnish are allowed to be worn by Key Stage 4 and 5 students only.
+If make-up is obvious then students will be asked to remove it before they can attend lessons.

 Key Stage 5 students are part of the larger school community and, as such, they are expected to set an example to younger students.
 Students should dress smartly at all times in line with the uniform policy of the school.
 Casual wear, sportswear, jeans and trainers are not permitted apart from Football Scholarship students who should wear the designated clothing.
 Please see the Sixth Form section for more information.

 If your child is absent from school for any reason, please report the absence on ClassCharts at the start of every day of absence until your child returns.If there is an issue with the ClassCharts app, please report any absences via reception and leave a message.

 Holidays are not permitted during term time and, if taken, will be recorded as an unauthorised absence.
 An unauthorised absence during term time may lead to the issuing of a fixed penalty notice.